MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 ```

 Figure 11 presents the general structure of the response.
 It echoes back the
-Buyer's request and provides a list of `availableProductOfferingConfigurations`.
+Buyer's request and provides a list of `availableProductOfferingConfiguration`.
 For better readability the details of `productConfigurations` are
 `"<<skipped>>"` and will be presented on further figures.